 The converter has a built-in protective thermal breaker that will shut it down should overheating occur.
 Overheating can be caused by operating the converter above its maximum power output for an extended period of time, or by an obstruction to its ventilation air flow.
-To reduce converter heat build keep unnecessary 12-volt lights and motors turned "off".
+To reduce converter heat build keep unnecessary 12-volt lights and motors turned off.
 Keep the converters cooling fins and fan clear of obstructions.

-- □ USE ONLY A DEEP CYCLE BATTERY FOR RV USE.
+USE ONLY A DEEP CYCLE BATTERY FOR RV USE.
 Car batteries (CCA rating) are not designed for RV applications.
-If doing a lot of dry camping use a deep cycle battery rated in amp hours only (NO CCA rating). □ If using multiple batteries they must be the same brand and type.
-Adding more batteries will provide longer use of DC appliances when not on shore power but - may reduce charging efficiency.
+If using multiple batteries they must be the same brand and type.
+Adding more batteries will provide longer use of DC appliances when not on shore power but may reduce charging efficiency.
 The battery works in conjunction with the converter to supply DC power to the RV.
-A battery is typically only necessary if you do a lot of dry camping or have - RV.
 A battery is typically only necessary if you do a lot of dry camping or have slideouts and/or a leveling system.
-Reverse polarity fuse provides protection for the converter when a battery is used. - If the battery is connected backwards to the fuse board this fuse would blow preventing damage to the converter. - If your lights are dimming or flickering that usually indicates an overloaded converter.
-Remove some of the load by turning off DC lights or appliances. - ☐ Fan is controlled by load.
+Reverse polarity fuse provides protection for the converter when a battery is used.
+If the battery is connected backwards to the fuse board this fuse would blow preventing damage to the converter.
+Dimming or flickering lights usually indicates an overloaded converter.
+Remove some of the load by turning off DC lights or appliances.
+Fan is controlled by load.
 It will begin running at 3 to 6 amp DC draw.
 It increases in speed with a higher load until 14 to 15 amps.
 Fan is at maximum speed and stays there even with more load.
 If load drops below 6 amps DC, the fan shuts off.
+Before ch ecking for converter output voltage, the battery cables must be disconnected at the pattery.
+Make sure the converter is plugged into an AC source (105-132 AC volts).
+Check the converter output voltage at the battery with a voltmeter.
+Place the voltmeter probes on the disconnected battery cables.
+If the voltage reads 13.6VDC with no load, the converter is functioning properly.
+If the converter output voltage at the battery reads in the 0.0VDC range, or the battery is not charging, check for: An open inline fuse in the battery wire An open wire between the converter and the RV battery Loose ground connection